When working with indicators, it’s important to ensure their properties align with your strategy’s requirements.

 Relative Strength Index (RSI)

-A momentum oscillator that measures the speed and change of price movements.
+Momentum oscillator measuring the speed and change of price movements, ranging from 0 to 100.

 Properties: